Enabling BALTIC to visualise Ryder's "Idea of North"

-The BALTIC Centre for Contemporary Art wanted to bring to life Ryder Architecture’s controversial alternate vision for Newcastle using a forgotten architectural model they’d uncovered.
-Imperfect data and archival research would be key to the solution.
+The BALTIC Centre for Contemporary Art wanted to bring to life Ryder Architecture’s controversial alternate vision for Newcastle using their imperfect model and forgotten architectural plans that had been uncovered.

 We created a striking interactive 3D visualisation based using a laser-scanned version of their architectural model, brining to life Ryder’s vision in stunning high-definition with the power of our real-time rendering capability.

-We presented the model at BALTIC as part of their Idea of North Tyne Deck exhibition.
-Feedback from organisers and attendee’s reflected the value our contextual visualisation aided their understanding of the the visual impact this would have had on the city.
+Shown at BALTIC as part of their Idea of North Tyne Deck exhibition.
+Feedback from organisers and attendee’s noted the heritage value our contextual visualisation.
+It fed their understanding of the impact this would have had on the city.